-Good Environmental Status is achieved when the abundance of piscivores above a threshold value and the abundance of cyprinids is within an acceptable range.
-The quantitative threshold values for coastal fish are based on location-specific baseline conditions where time series covering more than 15 years are available (10 year baseline + 5 or more years evaluation period).
-In areas where shorter time series are available, a trend based approach (time series covering less than 15 years) is used.
+Good status is achieved when the abundance of piscivores is above a specified threshold value and the abundance of cyprinids is within an acceptable range.
+The quantitative threshold values for coastal fish are based on location-specific baseline conditions where time series covering more than 15 years are available (ten year baseline + five or more years evaluation period).
+In areas where shorter time series (<15 years) are available, a trend-based approach is used.
 The specific approach used in the various monitoring locations is presented in the Results section.

 A baseline needs to be defined for determining the threshold value.
-The period used to define the baseline needs to cover at least 10 years in order to extend over more than twice the generation time of the typical species represented in the indicator and thus cater for natural variation in the indicator value due to for example strong and weak year classes.
+The period used to define the baseline needs to cover at least ten years in order to extend over more than twice the generation time of the typical species represented in the indicator and thus cater for natural variation in the indicator value, due for example to strong and weak year classes.
 For the period used to determine the baseline to be relevant, it must also be carefully selected to reflect time periods with stable environmental conditions, as stated within the MSFD (European Commission 2008).
-Substantial turnovers in ecosystem structure in the Baltic Sea are apparent in the late 1980s, leading to shifts in the baseline state (Möllmann et al. 2009) and for coastal fish communities substantial shifts in community structure have been demonstrated in the late 1980s and early/mid 1990s (Olsson et al. 2012; Bergström et al. 2016a).
+Substantial turnovers in ecosystem structure in the Baltic Sea were apparent in the late 1980s, leading to shifts in the baseline state (Möllmann et al. 2009), and for coastal fish communities substantial shifts in community structure have been demonstrated in the late 1980s and early/mid 1990s (Olsson et al. 2012; Bergström et al. 2016a).
 In some areas, there have also been minor shifts in fish community structure later (see environmental fact sheet for further background).

 Estimates of the relative abundance and/or biomass are used to determine whether coastal fish key functional groups in the Baltic Sea achieve good status or not.
-These estimates are derived from fishery independent monitoring, recreational fishermen surveys and/or commercial catch statistics.
+These estimates are derived from fishery independent monitoring and/or commercial catch statistics.
 Since there are strong environmental gradients in the Baltic Sea and coastal fish communities and stocks are typically local in their appearance and respond mainly to area-specific environmental conditions, the evaluations for coastal fish key functional groups are carried out on a relatively local scale.

 The evaluation period applied when using the baseline approach should cover at least five years to cater for natural variability.
-Good status is evaluated based on the deviation of the median value of the indicator during the assessment period in relation to the threshold value (Good environmental status figure 1).
+Good status is evaluated based on the deviation of the median value of the indicator during the assessment period in relation to the threshold value (Thresholds figure 1).

-Good environmental status figure 1.
+Thresholds figure 1.
 Determination of acceptable deviation from baseline (>15 years) for piscivores (left) and acceptable range from baseline for cyprinids (right).
 See description in the Assessment protocol.

-When using the trend based approach, environmental status is evaluated based on the direction of the trend of the indicator over the time period considered in relation to the desired direction of the indicator (Good environmental status figure 2).
+When using the trend-based approach, environmental status is evaluated based on the direction of the trend towards good status, over the time period of the indicator assessment (Thresholds figure 2).

-Good environmental status figure 2.
-Application of the trend based approach for evaluating environmental status for piscivores (left) and cyprinids (right).
+Thresholds figure 2.
+Application of the trend-based approach for evaluating environmental status for piscivores (left) and cyprinids (right).
 The status is defined based on the direction of the trend of the indicator compared to the desired direction of the indicator over time.
+GS = good status, nGS = not good status.
 See description in the Assessment protocol.